 If you burn wet wood most of its heat will be consumed in vapor steaming out of the wood and its heat value being wasted, wet wood also smokes a lot and ruins the joy of having a fire, for this reason, it’s best to take the time and season your wood, this is a process of patience not speed.

-Although there are ways to speeding up the process none of them are very fast, all of them are worth it if you take the time and do it correctly.
+Although there are ways to speed up the process none of them are very fast, all of them are worth it if you take the time and do it correctly.

 So you can see freshly cut and split wood is very difficult to achieve combustion, so you definitely don’t want ever to burn fresh cut wet wood, and you will probably have a hard time doing it anyways, even in an open fire pit outside you’ll have a fire that smokes and you definitely won’t enjoy it.

 To season firewood quickly you need to cut it and split it

 When you buy firewood most of the time it will come split, but if you cut your own because you have forest on your land then make sure you don’t cut the logs too long for your firebox.

 If you’re burning with any type of airtight appliance like a wood stove etc. you will want to cut your wood lengths of 3 inches less than the door opening, thus making it much easier to load it with wood.

 Wood that is not split takes a long time to dry because of its outer layer of bark sealing in moisture, the best time to split your wood is when it is wet because generally, it splits easier than dry wood and will season firewood in less time.